 CHEM 324.
-(PHYS 324).
 Thermodynamics.
 A study of thermal properties of matter; phenomena involved in flow of heat and performance of work.
 Kinetic theory and statistical mechanics are included.
 3 lecture periods.
-Prerequisites: PHYS 102 or PHYS 202.
-Prerequisite or co-requisite: MATH 262.
+Prerequisites: CHEM 112 and MATH 262.
 3 credits.

 CHEM 350.
 Quantitative Analysis This course is designed to provide a sound physical understanding of the principles of analytical chemistry and show how these principles are applied in chemistry and related disciplines.
 Topics covered include statistics, chemical equilibrium, acid-base chemistry, titrimetry, potentiometry, and introduction to analytical separations.
 The laboratory component of this course focuses on gravimetric and volumetric methods of chemical analysis.
 2 lecture, one 4-hour laboratory periods.
 Prerequisite: CHEM 112.
 4 credits.